-In this study, all included studies reported, though insignificant, a trend of poorer 3-year (medium term) graft survival in the SFSG group.
-This consistent inferior trend reported by all of the included studies resulted in a significantly high odd ratio (i.e., OR 1.58, P = 0.014) of graft failure in the 3-year meta-analysis.
-This SFSG associated inferiority in graft survival was not demonstrated in 5-year (long term) analysis.
-The authors postulate that the SFSG might have physiological implications on the degree of graft regeneration and fibrosis, vascular patency and bile duct integrity; if graft function could be maintained during the modulation period, long term graft survival could be expected.
-Therefore, we suggest a short follow-up interval for surveillance of graft function (i.e., blood taking no longer than 3 months) to detect transaminitis and ductopathy, low threshold of biopsy to rule out acute cellular rejection and biliary obstruction, careful titration of immunosuppressant to avoid rejection and opportunistic infection particularly in the first 3 years of transplantation.
+In this study, all included studies reported an insignificant trend of poorer 3-year (medium-term) graft survival in the SFSG group.
+This consistent inferior trend reported by all of the included studies resulted in a significantly high odd ratio (i.e. OR 1.58, P = 0.014) of graft failure in the 3-year meta-analysis.
+This SFSG associated inferiority in graft survival was not demonstrated in 5-year (long-term) analysis.
+The authors postulate that the SFSG might have physiological implications on the degree of graft regeneration and fibrosis, vascular patency, and bile duct integrity.
+If graft function could be maintained during the modulation period, long-term graft survival could be expected.
+Therefore, we suggest a short follow-up interval for surveillance of graft function (i.e. blood taking no longer than 3 mo) to detect transaminitis and ductopathy, low threshold of biopsy to rule out acute cellular rejection and biliary obstruction, and careful titration of immunosuppressant to avoid rejection and opportunistic infection particularly in the first 3 years of transplantation.

 There were some limitations in this current meta-analysis.
 Firstly, the number of eligible articles was small and the reasons for that had been explained in previous paragraphs.
-Secondly, all of the studies recruited were retrospective in nature which limited the power of the analysis; however, randomized controlled trial comparing SFSG and NFSG LDLT outcomes is impossible in clinical setting for obvious ethical reason.
-Last but not least, the inherent heterogeneities between studies in patient characteristics, transplantation indication, threshold and method of intra-operative portal pressure modulation and definition of graft failure would lead to bias of the results.
-Nonetheless, this is the first meta-analysis consisting of a reasonable number of patients gathered from seven well-conducted retrospective analyses which suggests the effect of SFSG on medium and long-term graft survival.
+Secondly, all of the studies recruited were retrospective in nature, which limited the power of the analysis; however, randomized controlled trials comparing SFSG and NFSG LDLT outcomes is impossible in clinical settings for obvious ethical reasons.
+Last but not least, the inherent heterogeneities between studies in patient characteristics, transplantation indication, threshold and method of intra-operative portal pressure modulation, and definition of graft failure would lead to bias of the results.
+Nonetheless, this is the first meta-analysis consisting of a reasonable number of patients gathered from seven well-conducted retrospective analyses that suggests the effect of SFSG on medium-term and long-term graft survival.
 SFSG is associated with inferior medium-term but not long-term graft survival.
 Close follow-up for graft function is warranted within 3 years after transplantation.

 ARTICLE HIGHLIGHTS